mansisomani01/Hate-Speech-Classification/README.md

 - 1 - Non-Abusive

 # Models
-Models like KNN, LSTM and BERT are used here.
+- KNN + TF-IDF
+- LSTM
+- BERT

 # Additional Information
 For more detailed insights into the dataset construction, data preprocessing, experimental setup, and model implementation, please refer to the [Report](2023021028_Mansi_Somani_Report_IS.pdf)